james-jw/xq-promise/README.md

 A ``callback`` is a function which will be executed on the success or failure of some defered work.
 The available callback events to subscribe to are:

 #### then
-This callback will be invoked upon success of the deferred execution.
+The then helper functions accepts a method to call on success as well as one to call on failure.
+Neither is required.
+The symantics of the method are as defined by the Promise A+ specification.

 It acts as a pipeline function for transforming the response over successive callback executions.
 Unlike the next two events, but similar to ``fail``, this method can alter the pipeline result, and generally does.

 #### done
 Called on success.